taplytics/Taplytics-Android-SDK/README.md

 When connected to an experiment on a **debug** build, a border will show around your app window.
 This shows which experiment and variation you are currently viewing.

-You can long-press on the top of the border to switch experiments, or shake your device and pick from the menu.
+You can long-press on the top of the border to switch experiments, or shake your device and pick from the menu, or select an experiment from the Taplytics website.

 **The border and shake menu will _NOT_ appear on release builds.**